Get in

 You don‘t travel from Berlin, Dresden, Görlitz or other cities which are on the route of the previous connections?
 No problem at all.

 From almost every city in German you can travel very conveniently to Wroclaw by train.
 Probably after a stopover you will just end up in some of the connections above.
-Here you can check the schedule with Deutsche Bahn directly for the city where you want to start your journey to Wroclaw.

-6. The Euro Neisse Ticket
+7. The Euro Neisse Ticket

 Kind of a hidden gem as not very well advertised is the „Euro Neisse“ ticket.
 While it is a day ticket that allows you to travel within the border region in Germany, Poland and even the Czech Republic, you can also use it to get very cheap to Jelenia Gora and take a normal ticket from there to Wroclaw.
 Be aware that if you buy the ticket in Germany, it will cost you 16 EUR, but buying it in Poland will only be 40 PLN (less than 10 EUR!).
 For the whole day and as many trips as you want.